 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 The separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has one item that meets this criterion, contributions made to the pension plan in the 2016 fiscal year.
+The Town has one item that meets this criterion, pension deferrals.
 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to future period and so will not be recognized as revenues until then.
 The Town has three items that meet this criteria - property taxes receivable, user clean-up fee receivables, and deferrals of pension expense that result from the implementation of GASB Statement 68.